ETFS Physical Silver

-ETPMAG is an exchange traded commodity ("ETC") that can be created and redeemed on demand (by Authorised Participants).
+ETPMAG is an exchange traded product (ETP) that can be created and redeemed on demand (by Authorised Participants).
 It trades on the stock exchange just like a share and is settled and held in ordinary brokerage accounts.

-Provides exposure to the supply and demand dynamics for silver in areas such as alternative energy generation and battery production
+Exposure to the supply/demand dynamics in areas like alternative energy and battery production.

 The physical silver bullion for ETPMAG is held in the vault(s) of JPMorgan Chase Bank, N.A. in London.
 The vault is audited twice yearly by the auditor Inspectorate.
-All audit reports are made available in the Resources section below.
-Each silver bar in the vault is itemised in a bar-list which is available at the top of the web page.
+All audit reports are made available in the resources section below.
+Each silver bar in the vault is itemised in a bar-list which is also available in the resources section below.

 Each ETPMAG unit comes with an entitlement to an amount of physical bullion.
+This amount was 0.942759061 fine troy ounces as at 1 January 2021.
 The entitlement is reduced daily by a management fee of 0.49% per annum.
-The exact metal entitlement per unit is published on the ETF Securities website daily.

 To redeem for physical silver, an investor needs to: